Amiesh Saheba

-Amiesh Maheshbhai Saheba (born 15 November 1959 in Ahmedabad) is an Indian cricket umpire and former cricketer.
+Amiesh Maheshbhai Saheba (born 15 November 1959) is an Indian cricket umpire and former cricketer.
 He played as a batsman for Gujarat.

-Saheba played 15 times for Gujarat in First-class cricket between 1983 and 1989.
+Saheba played 15 first-class cricket matches for Gujarat, between 1983 and 1989.

 He stood in his first Test match as an umpire on 12 December 2008.
-He has officiated in 51 One Day Internationals, four Twenty20 Internationals and three Test Matches.
+He has officiated in 51 One Day Internationals, four Twenty20 Internationals and three Test matches.

-Saheba retired as a national-level umpire in 2019 having officiated in 113 matches, at the time a record for an Indian umpire.
+Saheba retired as a national-level umpire in 2019, having officiated in 113 matches, a national record at the time.